awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 1. In the **Filter policies** box, enter the name of the IAM policy that has the permissions that you want your service account to use\.

-1. Check the box to the left of the policy that you want to use in the search results\.
+1. Select the check box to the left of the policy that you want to use in the search results\.

 1. Choose **Next**\.